 Employment and education

-- Emerging professionals interested in the forestry are provided with plenty of options.
-Education in the area of the forest sector can be obtained at 14 professional educational institutions, the Forest Faculty of the Latvian Agricultural University (LLU), and the Textile Technology and Design Institute of the Riga Technical University’s Faculty of Material Sciences and Applied Chemistry.
+- Emerging professionals interested in forestry have plenty of options.
+They can choose any of the 14 professional educational institutions, such as the Forest Faculty of the Latvian Agricultural University (LLU), the Textile Technology and Design Institute of the Riga Technical University, and the Faculty of Material Sciences and Applied Chemistry.

-- For your company to be successful you need good specialists who could keep up the good work!
-In the forest faculty the total number of students in 2019 amounted to 525 and 75 new forest sector specialists graduated.
+- For your company to be successful, you need great specialists who could keep up doing the good work!
+In the forest faculty, the total number of students in 2019 amounted to 525, and 75 fresh forest sector graduates joined the labour market.

 - Latvijas Finieris (“Latvian Plywood”) key operational areas are production and sales of birch plywood and development of new birch plywood products.
 Today, “Latvian Plywood” has grown internationally with production facilities in Latvia, Lithuania, Estonia, and Finland, as well as 12 fully owned product development and sales companies in Europe and overseas.
 Their turnover reaches 250 million EUR.
 The products are sold in more than 60 countries.

 - Latvia’s State Forests pursue state interests in forestry by sustaining and increasing the forest value while gaining maximum possible profit from forest management.
 For this purpose, it employs more than 1000 people.The annual turnover of “Latvia’s State Forests” is around 275 million EUR.